Semiconductor And Electronic Parts Manufacturing Market Size and Share

 Geography Analysis

-Asia-Pacific commanded 49.66% of global revenue in 2025, with Taiwan and South Korea anchoring leading-edge logic and memory.
-The region’s CAGR moderates to 8.9% as geopolitical diversification spreads capacity across India, Vietnam and Malaysia.
-China remains the largest single-country buyer, yet export-control limitations truncate its access to advanced tools.
+Asia-Pacific accounted for 49.66% of global revenue in 2025, with Taiwan and South Korea leading-edge logic and memory.
+The region’s growth is expected to be moderate as geopolitical diversification spreads capacity across India, Vietnam, and Malaysia.
+China remains the largest single-country buyer, yet export controls limit its access to advanced tools.
 Japan, boosted by double-digit subsidies, is resurgent in 22–28 nm lines through TSMC’s Kumamoto joint venture.
-India earns back-end relevance as Micron and AMD build test and assembly campuses.
+India regains relevance in the back end as Micron and AMD build test and assembly campuses.

-North America is set to record the swiftest CAGR at 11.26% through 2031 as CHIPS Act subsidies underwrite twelve new front-end fabs.
-The United States’ Semiconductor and Electronic Parts Manufacturing market size could surpass USD 250 billion by 2031, reversing a three-decade offshoring trend.
+North America is set to record the swiftest CAGR of 11.26% through 2031, as CHIPS Act subsidies underwrite 12 new front-end fabs.
+The United States’ Semiconductor and Electronic Parts Manufacturing market size is estimated to grow rapidly by 2031, reversing a three-decade offshoring trend.
 Canada advances as a SiC materials hub, while Mexico scales OSAT capacity for near-shore automotive supply chains.

-Europe, representing 9% of 2025 revenue, targets 20% global share by 2030 through a EUR 43 billion subsidy pool.
+Europe is aiming to increase its global presence by 2030 through a EUR 43 billion subsidy pool.
 Germany hosts the flagship Intel Magdeburg plant, while France specializes in SiC through STMicroelectronics.
 The Middle East channels sovereign wealth toward AI-focused fabs, though domestic ecosystems remain at pilot scale.
 Africa’s footprint is nascent but growing via consumer-electronics assembly in South Africa and Nigeria.

 Semiconductor And Electronic Parts Manufacturing Market CAGR (%), Growth Rate by Region